GE

 AJ Bell is the default choice for the majority of UK ISA investors — fund-only, modest trading frequency, any holding in shares or ETFs, and anyone under 40 who wants a Lifetime ISA.
 The 0.25% platform fee plus the £3.50 share cap covers more scenarios than Bestinvest's structure does.

 For the deeper dive on each platform individually, see our AJ Bell 2026 review and Bestinvest 2026 review.
-For the full UK platform league table — including flat-fee options that beat both above £200,000 — start at the ISA hub.

 This article is for informational purposes only and does not constitute financial advice.
 You should seek independent financial advice before making any investment decisions.